raphael-group/decifer/README.md

 <img src="doc/decifer.png" width="500">

 DeCiFer uses the Single Split Copy Number (SSCN) assumption and evolutionary constraints to enumerate potential genotype sets.
-This allows DeCiFer to exclude genotype sets with constant-mutation multiplicity (CMM) that are not biologically likely (red crosses) and include additional genotype sets (green star) that are.
+This allows DeCiFer to exclude genotype sets with constant mutation multiplicity (CMM) that are not biologically likely (red crosses) and include additional genotype sets (green star) that are.
 DeCiFer simultaneously selects a genotype set for each SNV and clusters all SNVs based on a probabilistic model of DCFs, which summarize both the prevalence of the SNV and its evolutionary history.

 <a name="installation"></a>
 ## Installation

 DeCiFer is mostly written in Python 2.7 and has an optional component in C++.
-The recommended installation is through conda but we also provide custom instructions to install DeCiFer in any Python evironment.
+The recommended installation is through conda but we also provide custom instructions to install DeCiFer in any Python environment.

 ### Automatic installation

 The recommended installation is through [bioconda](https://bioconda.github.io/recipes/decifer/README.html) and requires `conda`, which can be easily and locally obtained by installing one of the two most common freely available distributions: [anaconda](https://www.anaconda.com/) or [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Please make sure to have executed the [required channel setup](https://bioconda.github.io/user/install.html#set-up-channels) for bioconda.
-Thus, the following one-time one-line command is sufficient to fully install DeCiFer within a virtual conda envirnoment called `decifer`:
+Thus, the following one-time one-line command is sufficient to fully install DeCiFer within a virtual conda environment called `decifer`:

 ```shell
 conda install -n decifer decifer -y